-An issue with your power steering can seriously affect your car’s handling, which can be a liability to yourself and others on the road.
+This is an issue with your vehicle that can seriously affect your car’s handling, which can be a liability to yourself and others on the road.
 If you cannot properly steer, you should not be on the road.
 This is a safety hazard.

 The History of Power Steering

-Electric power steering and hydraulic power steering are two of the most common types of power steering in use in modern vehicles.
+Electrically-powered steering and hydraulic-powered steering are two of the most common types of powered steering in use in modern vehicles.

 What Causes Power Steering Loss

-In most cases power steering failure is an issue with the power steering fluid.
+In most cases, steering failure is an issue with the steering fluid.
 Low fluid levels can cause this issue, but there are other reasons besides a leak, such as corrosion within the hydraulic system.

 Another sign of power steering failure is a squealing sound when the wheel is being turned, or a grinding sound when starting up your vehicle.
 This signals a burned out fuel pump.